Ivo Sanader: Arrest in Austria

-Extradition and trials (2011–present)
+Extradition, trials and imprisonment (2011–present)

 Sanader was extradited by Austria on 18 July 2011.
 He was transferred to Remetinec prison in Zagreb.

 At his first court hearing on 28 October, he complained of heart problems, and he stated that he did not even know he was being taken to court.
 After hearing this, the judge decided to reschedule, and Sanader was taken to the hospital.
 His rescheduled court hearing took place in December 2011 and he was released on bail of $2.2 million on 16 December 2011.
 In January 2012, it was announced that Sanader was facing a new set of corruption charges.
 USKOK included Sanader in its investigation into Croatia's state-owned electric company HEP's financial irregularities, including losses of $100 million, based on a witness statement that Sanader accepted a bribe to ensure lower electricity prices.

 In May 2012, it was announced that Sanader could be indicted again on corruption offences.
 It was alleged that he could be charged for his involvement in arranging the sale of electricity to Croatian petrochemical company Dioki Group at prices below market, which damaged the state electricity company HEP by several million Kunas.
 The former CEO and owner of Dioki, Ivan Mravak and Robert Jezic could also face charges.

 In September 2012, A fifth indictment was filed against Ivo Sanader for damaging the state budget by 26 million kuna (3.6 million euro).
 Prosecutors claimed that the damage was done by selling a building built by Fiolic's firm to the Ministry of Regional Development for more than twice the price that the building was actually worth.

-According to calculations of Croatian news site Politika Plus from 2012, total damage done to the budget due to corruption scandals involving Sanader counts at least 207,2 million kuna.
+According to calculations of Croatian news site Politika Plus from 2012, total damage done to the budget due to corruption scandals involving Sanader counts at least 207 million kuna.
+He was indicted five times in total; in Fimi Media, Planinska, INA-MOL, Hypo and HEP cases.

-On 20 November 2012 Sanader was sentenced to 10 years in prison in a first-degree verdict.
+On 20 November 2012, Sanader was sentenced to 10 years in prison in a first-degree verdict for Hypo and INA-MOL cases.
 He was the highest official in Croatia to be convicted of corruption.
 Sanader denied wrongdoing and stated that his trial was politically motivated.
 The judge, Ivan Turudić, said that Sanader had disgraced Croatia, adding that he had used his office for his own personal enrichment and not for the common good.
 Sanader was transferred from the court to the Remetinec prison.